List of University of Toronto faculty

-The following is a partial list of University of Toronto faculty, including current, former, emeritus, and deceased faculty, and administrators at University of Toronto.
+The following is a partial list of University of Toronto faculty, including current, former, emeritus, and deceased faculty and administrators at University of Toronto from its three campuses in Ontario, Canada.

 To avoid redundancy, alumni who hold or have held faculty positions in the University of Toronto are placed on the list of alumni, and do not appear on this list of faculty.